-Enforcement actions have many different parts to them that encompass not only Texas Family Law matters, but criminal law and case law that appellate judges have handed down over the years.
+Enforcement actions have many different parts that encompass Texas Texas Family Law matters but criminal law and case law that appellate judges have handed down over the years.

 Contempt of Court

-Having a court determine that your opposing party is in contempt of court is a very serious matter.
-Our state law defines contempt of court as the failure of a person to obey an order of the court, disrespectful actions towards a judge or a disruption of courtroom proceedings through negative behavior.
+Having a court determine that your opposing party is in contempt of court is a grave matter.
+Our state law defines contempt of court as the failure of a person to obey an order of the court, disrespectful actions towards a judge, or disruption of courtroom proceedings through negative behavior.

-An even more serious remedy available is jail time for violations of a court’s order.
-This is obviously a criminal penalty that is made available even in a civil case like an enforcement.
-The maximum amount of time a person is able to serve in prison for violation of a court’s order is 180 days. $500 per violation may be doled out by a judge as a penalty.
+An even more severe remedy available is jail time for violations of a court’s order.
+This is a criminal penalty that is made available even in a civil case like enforcement.
+The maximum time a person can serve in prison for violation of a court’s order is 180 days. $500 per violation may be doled out by a judge as a penalty.

-Beyond the types of contempt of court penalties that can be handed down by a judge, there are two types of contempt.
+Beyond the types of contempt of court penalties that can be handed down by a judge, there are two types of hate.

 On the other hand, constructive contempt is the type that occurred at some previous time and must be proved by you and your attorney.
-Enforcement hearings are held in order to allow you to present your evidence in order to prove violations of the order that occurred in the past.
+Enforcement hearings are held to allow you to present your evidence to prove violations of the order that occurred in the past.

 A motion to enforce: What it means and how to begin the process

-To understand an enforcement suit it is critical to understand just why a court’s order must be followed in the first place.
-The fact of the matter is that while you and your child’s other parent probably agree that you both want what is best for your child, neither of you can agree on how to go about arriving at “what is best”.
+To understand an enforcement suit, it is critical to understand just why a court’s order must be followed in the first place.
+The fact of the matter is that while you and your child’s other parent probably agree that you both want what is best for your child, neither of you can decide on how to go about arriving at “what is best.”

-You’ve already gone to court because you couldn’t agree and now have a court order that plays tie breaker for you two.
+You’ve already gone to court because you couldn’t agree and now have a court order that plays a tie-breaker for you two.

 Just as the order itself must be clear and concise, so must your motion for enforcement.
-The motion must include the specific provisions that were violated as well as the relief you are requesting from the court.
-You can attempt to enforce issues related to custody, possession, conservatorship, visitation, child support, spousal support or property division among others.
+The action must include the specific provisions that were violated and the relief you are requesting from the court.
+You can attempt to enforce issues related to custody, possession, conservatorship, visitation, child support, spousal support, or property division, among others.

 The penalties you are seeking must be requested correctly.
-For example, I noted earlier that a person can only be made to serve up to 180 days in jail for violations of a court’s order.
-If you ask for more than 180 days a penalty, the opposing party can request a trial by jury and even have an attorney appointed to represent him or her.
+For example, I noted earlier that a person could only be made to serve up to 180 days in jail for violations of a court’s order.
+If you ask for more than 180 days a penalty, the opposing party can request a trial by jury and even have an attorney appointed to represent them.
 This follows the law from the United States Constitution.

-A real world example of this can be seen in a enforcement case that I defended last year.
+A real-world example of this can be seen in an enforcement case that I defended last year.
 The opposing party made a mistake in her motion and asked the court to assess far more than 180 days of jail time as a penalty for violating the court’s order.
-With that said, I made sure to file a motion with the court request a jury trial based on this mistake.
+With that said, I made sure to file a motion with the court to request a jury trial based on this mistake.